Problems We Found In Oklahoma City's Drinking Water

 Source Of Oklahoma City Drinking Water

-Oklahoma City’s water footprint spans 250 miles and includes seven surface water reservoirs from five counties in Oklahoma.
+Oklahoma City water draws water from seven surface water reservoirs from five counties in Oklahoma.
 These sources include Canton Lake in northwest Oklahoma, McGee Creek, Lake Atoka, and Sardis Lake in southeastern Oklahoma, as well as Lake Overholser, Lake Hefner and Lake Stanley Draper in Oklahoma City.

 Arsenic In Oklahoma City Drinking Water